What Does A Scrum Master Do?

 Scrum Master is a mystical role in Scrum.
 I say mystical because many companies and leaders are unable to comprehend the importance and essence of this role.
 As a result, the Scrum Master continues to be an under-appreciated role.

-Such leaders often ask, “what does a Scrum Master actually do?
+Such leaders often ask, “What does a Scrum Master actually do?
 The developers or the team does the work.
 The product owner talks with the customers, stakeholders, business partners, understands the competition and the market, brings requirements etc., but what is the role of the Scrum Master?”

 I once had a conversation with a leader who questioned the Scrum Master role and wanted to get my insights